 Flood and Water Management / Drainage

-In assessing an application the LPA will need to be satisfied that:
+In assessing an application, the LLFA and Local Planning Authority will need to be satisfied that:

 - Any proposals meet national and local policies;